 The government’s economic diversification drive could throw up new opportunities; particularly in manufacturing, urban planning, resource management, and the services sector.

 Foreigners usually have interviews from overseas and accept jobs after companies advertise the position to Saudi nationals.
 Obtaining a work visa can take up to two months.
 Employers – or sponsors – apply for and obtain authorization from the Ministry of Labor.
 Following this, you will need to undergo medical tests for contagious and lifestyle ailments from approved centers in your home country.
-Several conditions apply, and once you are actually in the country, there’s another round of tests to obtain your iqama or residence permit.
+Several conditions apply, and once you are actually in the country, there’s another round of tests to obtain your Iqama.

 The Saudi workplace